Symmetry Enhancement, SPT Absorption, and Duality in QED$_3$: Introduction

 A $U(1)$ gauge field interacting with Dirac fermions in 2+1 space-time dimensions leads to a class of interesting, nontrivial, and experimentally relevant continuum Quantum Field Theories (QFTs).
 Among them, there are the special theories that preserve time-reversal invariance for massless fermions.
 For brevity, we will refer to these as the QED$_3$ theories.
 The Lagrangian at the massless point is simply given by

 where $i=1,...,N_f$ is the number of Dirac fermions species.
-For this theory to exist we must take $N_f$ to be an even number (this is in order to avoid the breaking of time reversal symmetry by fermion loop diagrams~\cite{Redlich:1983kn}).
+For this theory to exist we must take $N_f$ to be an even number (this is in order to avoid the breaking of time reversal symmetry by fermion loop diagrams~\cite{Redlich:1983kn})\footnote{ Throughout, we do not deform the action by monopole operators, and therefore, our theory will always have a $U(1)$ symmetry associated to the conservation of the total magnetic charge (this symmetry may or may not be broken spontaneously, though).}.

 One basic question is to understand the low-energy physics and determine the phase diagram as a function of the fermion mass matrix $ M_{i}^{j}\bar \Psi^i \Psi_j$.
 For sufficiently large $N_f$, calculations are possible in a $1/N_f$ expansion (as first demonstrated in~\cite{Appelquist:1988sr}).
 There is a single second order transition at $M=0$ and for nonzero $M$ there are quantum Hall phases (as well as a phase with a $U(1)$ Nambu-Goldstone boson (NGB) due to monopole condensation~\cite{Polyakov:1976fu} when the number of positive and negative eigenvalues of $M_{i}^{j}$ coincide).